top of page

 We suggest ultrasound scans to our patients because they don’t cost as much as MRI scans, and they are more accessible.
 Often, the doctor can do an ultrasound scan right there on the day.

 The scan will show the extent of the tear – whether it’s a rupture or a partial tear.
-If it’s a rupture, it will show how far the severed ends are apart.
+If it’s a rupture, it will show how far the severed ends are apart which might influence your treatment options.
 If it’s a partial tear, it will show how much of the tendon has been torn.
 This will be the guide to what happens next.
 You can read more about the treatment for complete Achilles ruptures and partial Achilles tears in these articles.

 By the way, an X-ray is not useful for diagnosing Achilles ruptures and tears, because it only shows bones, not tendons.